 - Double-sided steel hammer

 This escape hammer also comes with a plastic holder, which, if you choose, you can mount inside your car somewhere to keep it close at hand.
 Unlike the Lifehammer, this holder is only designed to be used with screws and doesn’t have a mounting pin option.
-Most people probably won’t want to drill holes in their car interior, so that’s a consideration if you’re going to use the holder.
+Most people won’t want to drill holes in their car interior, so that’s a consideration if you use the holder.

 Note that this item is not spring-loaded, so it will require the force of your arm to break a window.
 Reviewers give the blade high marks for cutting through seat belts in testing.
-It also comes with a reflective strip to help with locating it in dark situations.
+It also has a reflective strip to help locate it in dark situations.

 - Reflective strip